pingswept/me30-website/content/logistics/weekly-emails.md

 **Things due in Week 1:**

-Nothing, but your intro video and the LED-pushbutton circuit is due next week.
-Canvas deliverable: Upload a video introducing yourself and showing us your LED-pushbutton circuit.
+Your first Canvas deliverable for an in-class exercise: Upload a video from Class #1 introducing yourself and showing us your LED-pushbutton circuit.

 **Learning goals for Week 1:**
 - Build a working circuit prototype on a breadboard